TO THE READER

 It’s not a question of knowing who wrote the Shakespearian works and then sitting back comfortably, patting oneself on the back (perhaps taking time to poke fun at those who clung on so obstinately, for so long, to the wrong man.)

 The consequences that one can take from this knowledge are important; they enable us to read the plays from a different point of view.
 Now it’s possible to understand the many subtle innuendos that are made with regard to the contemporary background.
 For the first time in history, we have the opportunity to sort the works in chronological order.
-Only now can the works, Shakespeare did not write, be removed from the canon.
-Only now is it possible to analyse a character with regard to the real-life person on whom he is modelled and to compare a situation in a play with similar situations in the author’s life.
-The Shakespearian works can be observed in their entirety, enriched with a novel written by the twenty two year old Shakespeare, not only a wonderful literary work but also an insight into the author’s personality.
+Only now can the works that Shakespeare did not write, be removed from the canon.
+Only now it's possible to analyse a character with regard to the real-life person on whom he is modelled, and to compare a situation in a play with similar situations in the author’s life.
+The Shakespearian works can be observed in their entirety, enriched with a novel written by the twenty-three years old Shakespeare, not only a wonderful literary work but also an insight into the author’s personality.

 1. “Oxford”, so Bryson reports the orthodox viewpoint, “was arrogant, petulant and spoiled, irresponsible with money, sexually dissolute, widely disliked and given to outbursts of deeply unsettling violence.
 At the age of seventeen he murdered a household servant in a fury (but escaped punishment after a pliant jury was persuaded to rule that the servant had run onto his sword).
 Nothing in his behaviour, at any point in his life indicated the least gift for compassion, empathy or generosity of spirit – nor indeed the commitment to hard work that would have allowed him to write more than three dozen plays anonymously, in addition to the work under his own name, while remaining actively engaged at court.”

 Oxford’s contemporaries, it should be underscored, have contradicted this assessment in every point.
 The Earl was one of the most generous Maecenases of his time.
 His extant letters show him to have been sympathetic and very well able of compassion.
-That the seventeen years old youth lethally hit his adversary in a fencing bout by accident, posterity cannot judge objectively.
+That the seventeen years old youth lethally hit Thomas Brincknell by accident, posterity cannot judge objectively.
 And to which arduous labour Oxford was able is shown through the publication of the dramatic novel The Adventures of Master F. I. (with an appendix of fifty poems) at the age of twenty-three.
 The report, propagated for over three hundred years, about his moral and sexual abjectness, springs from his irascible foe Lord Henry Howard, whom the Encyclopedia Britannica calls “one of the most unscrupulous and traitorous characters of his time.”

 2. “Looney (1920) never produced evidence to explain why Oxford – a man of boundless vanity – would seek to hide his identity.
 Why would he be happy to give the world some unremembered plays and middling poems under his own name, but then retreat into anonymity as he developed, in middle age, a fantastic genius?”